Kubekk/louply_docs/User_Guide.md

 **Example:**

-!!!primary Input
+!!!primary Your Input:
-User: Find me the latest sales report from our Notion workspace.
+Find me the latest sales report from our Notion workspace.
 !!!

-!!!success Answer
+!!!success Louply AI Assistant Response:
-Louply AI Assistant: The latest sales report shows a 15% increase in revenue for Q1 2023 compared to Q4 2022.
+The latest sales report shows a 15% increase in revenue for Q1 2023 compared to Q4 2022.

 Read more: https://www.notion.so/yourcompany/Latest-Sales-Report-Q1-2023-abcdef123456
 !!!